Primetalk/SynapseGrid/README.md

 SynapseGrid
 ===========

+SynapseGrid is an original approach to implement functional reactive programming paradigm in Scala.
+The library is based on a solid foundation of Petri nets.

 A few words about what SynapseGrid is:

 - framework for constructing systems that are:
   - reactive
   - event-driven
   - resilent
-- it resembles other modern event-driven architectures (Akka, Storm, Hadoop).
+- it resembles other modern event-driven architectures (ScalaRx, Akka Streams, Spark, etc.).
-- it is probably one of the finest grained frameworks.
-The building block is as simple as a function!

 [Blog about SynapseGrid](http://synapse-grid.primetalk.ru/)

 Feature highlights
 ------------------

-1. SynapseGrid allows function composition far more flexible than monads.
+1. SynapseGrid allows function composition of "multifunctions" (functions with a few inputs and outputs).
+It is more flexible than monads composition of Haskell Arrows.
-2. Strictly typed message handling in Akka actors (a bit more natural than in Typed actors or Typed Channels).
+2. Strictly typed message handling in Akka actors (more natural than in Typed actors or Typed Channels).
-3. Multi input/multi output functions.
+3. Multi input/multi output functions (multifunctions).
 4. Systems process portions of information ASAP.
+The grid can be the base of real time systems.
-5. It is possible to nest subsystems (like matreshkas).
+5. It is possible to nest subsystems (like matreshkas) creating modular systems.
 6. Declarative composition in the form of DataFlow diagram.
 7. Easy to use DSL:
 <pre>